If you're overwhelmed with debt, there's still hope. Our automated software will help you resolve your debt and move forward.

 Summary: Negotiate with Resurgent Capital by offering a realistic lump sum or payment plan, sharing financial hardship proof, and getting all agreements in writing.
 Solo can help you negotiate and settle for less.

-Fortunately, there are ways to resolve the debt with Resurgent Capital Services and move on with your life.
-Below, we’ll cover some essential strategies you can use to negotiate with Resurgent Capital Services and settle for less.
+Fortunately, there are ways to resolve your debt with Resurgent Capital Services and move on with your life.
+Below, we'll cover some essential strategies you can use to negotiate with Resurgent Capital Services and settle for less.

 Settle with SoloSettle